-ScotCHEM is a mature strategic collaboration, pooling and enhancing resources for chemistry research, and research training, in Scotland.
-It brings together seven universities, and other major players in the chemical sciences, to generate enhanced critical mass and collaboration and to enable wider access to major facilities.
+ScotCHEM is a strategic collaboration of Scotland’s university chemistry departments.
+We pool and enhance resources for chemistry research and research training in Scotland.
+We bring together seven universities and other major players in the chemical sciences.
+ScotCHEM generates enhanced critical mass, spurs collaboration, and enables wider access to major facilities.

-- ScotCHEM is committed to excellence and to providing the highest quality postgraduate education and researcher experience.
+- We drive excellence and provide the highest quality postgraduate education and researcher experience.

 The ScotCHEM umbrella structure encompasses two integrated university pairings.
-Acknowledging their geographical proximity, as well as the complementarity of their research programs, Glasgow and Strathclyde together form WestCHEM, and EaStCHEM, brings together Edinburgh and St Andrews.
-These pairings are more integrated than ScotCHEM as a whole, and unlike ScotCHEM, they make joint submissions to the Government’s Research Excellence Framework.
-Aberdeen, Dundee and Heriot-Watt are the other full members.
+The pairings acknowledge the institutions’ complementary research, as well as their proximity.
+Glasgow and Strathclyde together form WestCHEM, and EaStCHEM, brings together Edinburgh and St Andrews.
+These pairings are more deeply integrated than ScotCHEM as a whole.
+Unlike ScotCHEM, they make joint submissions to the Government’s Research Excellence Framework.
+Aberdeen, Dundee, and Heriot-Watt are the other full members.